StoneShark/MancalaGames/test/README.txt

 Test Naming conventions:

     test_gm...       tests full complete games with pre-defined sequences of moves

-    test_simul...  heuristic tests of games, seek gross errors.
+    test_z_simul...  heuristic tests of games, seek gross errors.
-                   Often slow.
+                     Often slow. z forces to be tested last.

     vizex_...        frameworks to exercise the UI elements. tests are interactive and require the human tester to decide test pass & failure ...

 Debugging in Spyder: